wasmCloud/tutorials/wasmcloud_basics/wash_intro/claims.md

 ##### Important Fields

 `Module` -> This module token will be how you reference the module within the wasmcloud ecosystem.
 `Capabilities` -> This list shows what capability providers the actor will be allowed to talk to.
-In this example, the `echo` actor can only communicate with the `HTTP Server` provider.
+In this example, the `table_tennis` actor can only communicate with the `HTTP Server` provider.
 A full list of capabilities can be found [here](https://github.com/wasmCloud/capability-providers#latest-versions).